EmberlyOSS/Emberly/README.md

 # Emberly Cloud

-The official cloud-hosted Emberly instance website and admin dashboard.
-This is the production codebase powering **emberly.app** and the Emberly Team's managed file sharing, URL shortening, and content delivery platform.
+The official cloud hosted Emberly instance website and admin dashboard.

 ## About This Repository